AAbouZaid/golang-playground/flume/README.md

 Feel free to write comments about any part of the code.

-And I have some questions you can find then as comments in the code.
+And I have some questions you can find then as comments in the code. (under "QUESTION")

 ## Test
 ```
 go run flume.go
 ```

-## Output example:
+## Output example
 Based on the samples, the output should be this:
 ```
 flume_agents_metrics,type=SOURCE,name=kafka-source01 AppendBatchAcceptedCount=0,AppendReceivedCount=0,KafkaEmptyCount=0,OpenConnectionCount=0,StartTime=1516706313621,StopTime=0,AppendAcceptedCount=0,AppendBatchReceivedCount=0,EventAcceptedCount=73353071,EventReceivedCount=73353071,KafkaCommitTimer=6432357,KafkaEventGetTimer=616114808